 </html>

-script.js: It is an JavaScript file with jQuery for reducing the redundancy of the processes and make it straight forward
+script.js: It is a JavaScript file with jQuery for reducing the redundancy of the processes and make it straight forward.
+JQuery is one of the frameworks of JavaScript and makes the things done in less code and if any animations need just like angular.js (another popular frame work).
+And jQuery is forgiver and simple to handle and ignores syntax errors as possible

 $(function(){